List of Western subgenres: Contemporary Western or neo-Western

 Contemporary Western (or neo-Westerns or urban Westerns) have contemporary settings and use Old West themes, archetypes, and motifs, such as a rebellious antihero, open plains and desert landscapes, or gunfights.
 This also includes the post-Western, with modern settings and "the cowboy cult" that involve the audience's feelings and understanding of Western movies.
 This subgenre often features Old West-type characters struggling with displacement in a "civilized" world that rejects their outdated brand of justice.
 Some contemporary Westerns take place in the American West and reveal the progression of the Old West mentality into the late 20th and early 21st centuries; but the genre is not limited to the traditional American West setting.
 Coogan's Bluff and Midnight Cowboy are examples of urban Westerns set in New York City.

 Typical themes of the neo-Western are the lack of rules, with morals guided by the character's or audience's instincts of right and wrong rather than by governance, characters searching for justice, and characters feeling remorse, connecting the neo-Western to the broader Western genre.
 Other conventions of the genre include displays of competence, which in turn is measured in acts of violence.

 Beginning in the postwar era, radio dramas such as Tales of the Texas Rangers (1950–1952), with Joel McCrea, a contemporary detective drama set in Texas, featured many of the characteristics of traditional Westerns.
 In this period, post-Western precursors to the modern neo-Western films began to appear, such as Nicholas Ray's The Lusty Men (1952) and John Sturges's Bad Day at Black Rock (1955).
 Examples of the modern "first phase" of neo-Westerns include films such as Lonely Are the Brave (1962) and Hud (1963).
 The popularity of the subgenre has been resurgent since the release of Joel and Ethan Coen's No Country for Old Men (2007).

 The neo-Western subgenre can also be seen in modern American television shows such as Breaking Bad, Justified, and Yellowstone.

+Cultural Westerns

+Andean Western

+The Andean Western is typically a bandit narrative set in postcolonial Peru. is a new and emerging genre, derived from the Spaghetti Western movement.
+It is usually set in Peru and other countries in andean South America.
+The first film under this term was "Pueblo Viejo" in 2015.